giachello/beoplay/README.md

 This component enables integration of B&O Audio/Video equipment with Home Assistant and specifically TVs, Speakers and units like the BeoLink Converter ML/NL.

 ## Installation via HACS
 The preferred type of installation is via [HACS](https://hacs.xyz).
-In this way, you'll get updates when there are new versions.
+This way, you'll get updates when there are new versions.

 ### Manual Installation